TheInspiredConjurer/Online-Questionnaire-System/Project setup.md

 ## install the dependencies
 ### frontend
 The frontend dependencies are all mentioned in `frontend/package.json`.
-In order to install them, we can use `npm`
+In order to install them, we need `npm`

 ```shell
 # go into the frontend directory